Wednesday, 15 April 2026

 A Diligent Professional, An Inimitable Family Man and a Devout Man of God

-He got married to his heart throb, Dr Mrs Cecilia Omoboye in 1996 and God bless the matrimony with well brought up children in the Christian way - Bunmi, Opeyemi, Foluke and Wole
+He got married to his heart throb, Dr Mrs Cecilia Omoboye in 1996 and God blessed the matrimony with well brought up children in the Christian way - Bunmi, Opeyemi, Foluke and Wole.

 He was a dotting husband and father